lab1092/blender-manual_ja/manual/composite_nodes/types/filter.rst

 Samples
-   Only visible when :guilabel:`Preview` is set.
+   Only visible when *Preview* is set.
 Sets the amount of samples to use to sample the image.
 The higher, the smoother the image, but also the longer the processing time.
 For preview, the default of 16 samples should be sufficient and is also the fastest.